-- Establishing or recognizing organizational priorities
+- Establish or recognize organizational priorities

-Cultural Needs Assessment
+Cultural Knowledge Needs Assessment & Planning

 The cultural needs assessment process includes: